vrtmrz/obsidian-livesync/updates.md

   - Fixed:
     - No longer unexpected parallel replication is performed.
     - Now we can set the device name and enable customised synchronisation again.
-- 0.23.8
-  - New feature:
-    - Now we are ready for i18n.
-      - Patch or PR of `rosetta.ts` are welcome!
-    - The setting dialogue has been refined.
-Very controllable, clearly displayed disabled items, and ready to i18n.
-  - Fixed:
-    - Many memory leaks have been rescued.
-    - Chunk caches now work well.
-    - Many trivial but potential bugs are fixed.
-    - No longer error messages will be shown on retrieving checkpoint or server information.
-    - Now we can check and correct tweak mismatch during the setup
-  - Improved:
-    - Customisation synchronisation has got more smoother.
-  - Tidied
-    - Practically unused functions have been removed or are being prepared for removal.
-    - Many of the type-errors and lint errors have been corrected.
-    - Unused files have been removed.
-  - Note:
-    - From this version, some test files have been included.
-However, they are not enabled and released in the release build.
-      - To try them, please run Self-hosted LiveSync in the dev build.
-- 0.23.7
-  - Fixed:
-    - No longer missing tasks which have queued as the same key (e.g., for the same operation to the same file).
-      - This occurs, for example, with hidden files that have been changed multiple times in a very short period of time, such as `appearance.json`.
-Thanks for the report!
-    - Some trivial issues have been fixed.
-  - New feature:
-    - Reloading Obsidian can be scheduled until that file and database operations are stable.

 Older notes is in [updates_old.md](https://github.com/vrtmrz/obsidian-livesync/blob/main/updates_old.md).